-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 Sarah Edrie says she was about 33 when she started to occasionally get a sudden, hot, prickly feeling that radiated into her neck and face, leaving her flushed and breathless.
 "Sometimes I would sweat.
 And my heart would race," she says.
-The sensations subsided in a few moments, and seemed to meet the criteria for a panic attack.
+The sensations subsided in a few moments and seemed to meet the criteria for a panic attack.
 But Edrie, who has no personal or family history of anxiety, was baffled.

 She told her doctor and her gynecologist about the episodes, along with a few other health concerns she was starting to notice: Her menstrual cycle was becoming irregular, she had trouble falling asleep and staying asleep, and she was getting night sweats.
 Their response: a shrug.

-It wasn't until Edrie went to a fertility clinic at age 39, because she and her partner were having trouble conceiving, that she got answers.
+It wasn't until Edrie went to a fertility clinic at age 39 because she and her partner were having trouble conceiving that she got answers.
 "They were like, 'Oh, those are hot flashes.
-It's because you're in perimenopause,'" she says.
+It's because you're in perimenopause,' " she says.

 If you haven't heard the term "perimenopause," you're not alone.
-Often when women talk about going through menopause, what they're really talking about is perimenopause, a transitional stage when the body is preparing to stop ovulating, says Dr. Jennifer Payne, who directs the Women's Mood Disorders Center at Johns Hopkins University.
+Often when women talk about going through menopause, what they're really talking about is perimenopause, a transitional stage during which the body is preparing to stop ovulating, says Dr. Jennifer Payne, who directs the Women's Mood Disorders Center at Johns Hopkins University.

-"Technically menopause is only one day in a woman's life, which is exactly when she has not had a period for 12 months," she says.
+"Technically, menopause is only one day in a woman's life, which is exactly when she has not had a period for 12 months," she says.
 "It's the period of time leading up to menopause that causes all the trouble."

 And it can start earlier than you might think.
-Many listeners wrote to us, in response to our call-out for individual experiences with menopause, to say that they struggled to get medical support for perimenopause in their mid-30s and early 40s.
+Many listeners wrote to us in response to our call-out for individual experiences with menopause to say that they struggled to get medical support for perimenopause in their mid-30s and early 40s.

-When Edrie went back to her OB/GYN with the fertility clinic's conclusion, she says the doctor shrugged again, and told her that menopause is a normal part of life.
-But she wasn't satisfied with that answer.
-"Yeah, it's a normal part of life, but it would be great if we could talk about it, and figure out strategies."
+When Edrie went back to her OB/GYN with the fertility clinic's conclusion, she says the doctor shrugged again and told her that menopause is a normal part of life.
+She wasn't satisfied with that answer.
+"Yeah, it's a normal part of life, but it would be great if we could talk about it and figure out strategies."

-With that spirit in mind, we reached out to endocrinologists, gynecologists, and psychiatrists and asked them for advice about navigating this major life transition.
+With that spirit in mind, we reached out to endocrinologists, gynecologists and psychiatrists for advice about navigating this major life transition.

 How early can perimenopause start?